AbdelhamidQ/dotfiles/README.md

 # Dotfiles

-Minimal shell and terminal configurations for a productive dev environment.
+My shell and terminal configurations for a productive dev environment.

 ## Setup